oicr-gsi/shesmu/docs/builtin.md

     }

-where `url` is the Shesmu server to copy and `allow` is a regular expression of which actions to copy.
-An optional `prefix` can be applied to the names of all the actions.
+where `url` is the Shesmu server to copy and `allow` is a regular expression of which action definitions to copy.
+An optional `prefix` can be applied to the names of all the action definitions.

 If the remote server is not accessible, download the `/actions` endpoint to a file ending in `.fakeactiondefs`.
-This will create a similar set of fake actions, though statically.
+This will create a similar set of fake action definitions, though statically.

+Then, use an olive and actnow file to generate corresponding actions using the fake action definitions.